RBMHTechnology/rbmhtechnology.github.io/_posts/2017-11-13-Vind - Complex Fields with simple Code.md

 * **_returnType_**: The expected return type of the function, default is *String*.

 #### Real case scenarios
-*Vind* with its complex fields in particular is a backbone for Information Discovery within the Redbull Digital Asset Management System and other internal Redbull information systems.
+*Vind* with its complex fields in particular is a backbone for Information Discovery within the Red Bull Media House Digital Asset Management System and other internal Red Bull Media House information systems.
 If you want to have a look at other use cases where *Vind* and complex fields are in place visit the [Billiltii site](https://billitii.com/) and download the app.

 ![billitii logo](https://billitii.com/wp-content/themes/billitii_new/images/BiLLiTii.png)